arcusfelis/xapian-erlang-bindings/README.md

  #x_term{value = <<"octo">>, position = [2], frequency = 1}]
 ```

 `"Z"` is a prefix.
-It means stemmed term.
+It means, that this term is stemmed.

 Code examples